CrumrineCoder/Bard-Release/README.md

 * Check sources doesn't need to call the backend everytime.
 * all tags should be checked in lowercase, even if written in upper.
 * Close all songs that are playing when the user searches.
+* Register User message issue
+* Home Page
+* Grid but don't make each item the same height, Pinterest does it better.